geskill/IntelligeN/bin/build_129_todo.md

 - [ ] Add simpler hoster ranking not defined by website (i.e. FileHoster ranking)

-- [ ] Implement a silent error logger
+- [x] Implement a silent error logger

 - [ ] Improve WebsiteEditor control arrangement in general tab

+- [ ] Add progress bar or indication for crawling overall progress

-- [ ] Add indication in the GUI if image hoster upload was successful or not (i.e. green/red shape at the icon)
+- [x] Add indication in the GUI if image hoster upload was successful or not (i.e. green/red shape at the icon)

 - [ ] Add possibility in WebsiteEditor to base general settings upon the TypeID (i.e. PCGames with intelligent_posting and Software not)